The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 At dawn, the neighbors smelled a barbecue smell that surprised them.
 They did not suspect that Leonardo was trying to burn remains of the corpse.

 Later he asked his girlfriend, Celia, to help clean up.
-They went to buy the necessary products and, when she saw the traces of the murder that he himself confessed to her, he took some photos and reported it to the Civil Guard.
+They went to buy the necessary products and, when she saw the traces of the murder that he himself confessed to, took some photos and reported it to the Civil Guard.

 I was obsessed